$0 Northwest Territories Homeschool Quick-Start Checklist

 Families who struggle with independent homeschooling in the NWT almost always struggle with documentation — not with the teaching itself.
 CLH removes that burden by handling records institutionally.
 Independent homeschooling requires you to build and maintain a portfolio that can withstand a principal's review.

-If you're choosing independent homeschooling, a structured NWT-aligned portfolio system makes the difference between a smooth mid-year review and a stressful one.
-The Northwest Territories Portfolio & Assessment Templates are built specifically around the DEA review process, including the September 30 deadline, twice-yearly review structure, and Dene Kede/Inuuqatigiit integration.
+If you're choosing independent homeschooling, a structured NWT-aligned portfolio system makes the difference between a smooth review and a stressful one.
+The Northwest Territories Portfolio & Assessment Templates are built specifically around the DEA review process, including the September 30 funding cutoff, twice-yearly review structure, and Dene Kede/Inuuqatigiit integration.

 The right path depends on what your family needs — but know what you're choosing before you start.